Study modes: Full-time, Part-time

 In consultation with the Programme Director, you will choose from a range of option courses^.
 We particularly recommend:

-To experience and understand conflict between ecosystem conservation and human development needs at ground level, this programme typically includes a unique 7-10-day study tour, usually overseas and in the developing world (previous destinations have included South Africa, Kenya and Tanzania).
+To experience and understand conflict between ecosystem conservation and human development needs at ground level, we offer a unique eight to ten day trip, usually overseas and in the developing world (previous destinations have included Kenya, Tanzania, and South Africa).

 Being able to identify ecological economic problems, and apply economic principles and methods to solve these problems is increasingly valued by employers.